For the 2014-2015 academic year, Gettysburg College is once again offering students housing at the Lutheran Theological Seminary, which is

 approval to reside off-campus.
 This privilege is reserved only for

 seniors.
 Students are forewarned against signing a lease for an off-campus accommodation until they receive approval (in writing) in late

 February/early March.
-If you do not have written permission from the Office of Residence Life to reside off-campus, you are obligated to
+If you do not have written permission from the Office of Residential & First-Year Programs to reside off-campus, you are obligated to

 reside in, and pay for college housing.

 All details about the off-campus application process can be reviewed on the

 that you understand the requirements, expectations, and timelines.